muratk3n/thirdwave/en/tweets/2020/week19b.md

 can be replicated elsewhere.
 The point is I own all the base content.
 It's all based on simple files.

-Reading Snowden's book made me remember the good old times of the Net
-- I am also very much a product of that era as he is.
+Reading Snowden's book made me remember the good old times of the Net, I am also very much a product of that era as he is.

 Snowden, *Permanent Record* - "Now, it was the creative Web that collapsed [after 90s], as countless beautiful, difficult,